 Synthesis & Transformation Techniques

 - Action: Complete 20 synthesis practice questions.
-Pay special attention to tense changes in direct-to-indirect speech transformation.
+Group them by connector type and master the tense pattern for each group.
+Pay special attention to direct-to-indirect speech transformations — these appear regularly.

 Wk 7